 Listing the Event as one of the ICA’s top 3 member benefits during the Term of the Agreement

+Provide three exclusive eblasts highlighting the ICA Sponsored sessions at the event for the years 2016, 2017, 2018, 2019 and 2020 respectively.

 Use their Ad in Catersource Magazine to promote their appearance on site at the show.
 Highlight their sessions, booth and inspiration zone activities.